Edsch9086/StormworksLua/SwerveController/scope.md

 - simple to operate
     - wasd and left/right for translation and rotation
     - option for field or robot-centric drive
+    - natural for anyone who has driven a holonomic drivebase before

 ### - viable for use in stormworks